isaacadekunbi/Malaria-Burden_Analysis-of-Trends-Mortality-and-Incidence/README.md

 The analysis examines malaria incidence, mortality rates, deaths by age group, country-level mortality burden, high-incidence countries, and variations in malaria burden across regions and continents.

-The project was developed to demonstrate a practical end-to-end data analysis workflow, from data preparation and integration through descriptive analysis, visualization, and interactive dashboard development.
+The project demonstrates a practical end-to-end data analysis workflow, from data preparation and integration through descriptive analysis, visualization, and interactive dashboard development.

 The analysis is descriptive and trend-focused.
-It does not use regression, correlation, or predictive modelling.

 ---